tonylampada/myvuetemplate/README.md

 This is a fork of [webpack-simple](https://github.com/vuejs-templates/webpack-simple) template, with a few additions of my own.

-In particular, there two things here that you might want to check out, I think those are pretty cool and really improve the development process for web applications:
+In particular, there are two things here that you might want to check out, I think those are pretty cool and really improve the development process for web applications:

 * The [use of mock-apis](https://medium.com/@tonylampada/javascript-mock-api-why-you-might-want-to-have-one-232b3ba46b12#.wjbs02z48)
 * The [Component Catalog](https://medium.com/@tonylampada/component-catalog-why-you-might-want-to-have-one-72ee1dc1f6b1#.zgd3w9lhx) (See a [live demo](https://tonylampada.github.io/tlvuestarter/docs.html#/view/TodoDocs))